 Back on solid ground, the Memphis Botanic Garden is a great spot from which to take in the serenity of nature.
 More than 25 specialty gardens sport roses, irises, daylilies, hostas, azaleas, dogwoods, hydrangeas, wildflowers and magnolias.
 An urban oasis, the Lichterman Nature Center offers gardens with native plants set on 65 acres of lake, meadow and forest that are home to birds, reptiles and mammals.
 Polar bears, sea lions and bald eagles reside in the Northwest Passage exhibit at the at the Memphis Zoo , sharing space with some 3,500 other mammals, primates and amphibians in nearly-natural habitats.

 The Lorraine Motel, the site of Martin Luther King Jr.'s, assassination, provides the locale for The National Civil Rights Museum .
-Excellent exhibits at the AAA GEM attraction educate about slavery and the civil rights movement.
+Excellent exhibits at the AAA GEM attraction share about African American history and culture up to the Civil Rights Movement and beyond.
 A large wreath hangs on the balcony outside rooms 306 and 307, which appear as they did on April 4, 1968.

 See all the AAA recommended attractions for this destination.